Geometrical Product Specification and Verification: Extraction

-The skin model and the partitioned geometrical features are usually considered as continuous, however it is often necessary e.g. for purpose of measuring the part to consider only points extracted from a line or a surface.
+The skin model and the partitioned geometrical features are usually considered as continuous, however it is often necessary when measuring the part to consider only points extracted from a line or a surface.
 The process of e.g. selecting the number of points, their distribution over the real geometrical feature and the way to obtain them is part of the extraction operation.